ACIL-Group/TopoBARTMAP/README.md

 # Citing

-If you use TopoBARTMAP in your research, please cite the TopoBARTMAP paper.
+If you use TopoBARTMAP in your research, please cite the [TopoBARTMAP paper](https://doi.org/10.1016/j.neunet.2022.12.010).
+*Yelugam, R., da Silva, L.E.B. and Wunsch II, D.C., 2023.
+Topological biclustering ARTMAP for identifying within bicluster relationships.
+Neural Networks, 160, pp.34-49.*

 In BibTeX format: